Frequently Asked Questions: Are At-Home Drug Tests Accurate?

 Stay Accountable to Sobriety With ALYST Health

 Do you prefer the privacy and confidentiality of at-home drug tests but need to maintain a higher level of accountability for yourself or someone you care about?
-ALYST’s Health at-home approach to drug rehab offers the first and only program of its kind accredited by the Joint Commission with the goal of making sobriety and accountability realistic for anyone’s lifestyle.
+ALYST’s Health at-home approach to drug rehab makes sobriety and accountability realistic for anyone’s lifestyle.
 Get in touch with our experts today to start rehab from your doorstep with a confidential consultation.